richmahn/en_tn/dan/02/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of 2:20-23, which is a special prayer.
+Some translations set apart extended quotations, prayers, or songs.
+The ULB and many other English translations indent Daniel's prayer in 2:20-23.

 #### Special concepts in this chapter ####